-By that time, Radomsko was located only 70 kms of the German border.
+By that time, Radomsko was located only 70 kms from the German border.

-As on all the Rynek of Poland, 90% of the inhabitants were Jews.
+Like on every Rynek of Poland, almost 90% of the inhabitants were Jews.
 As a consequence, hundreds of them died in the very first few minutes of the war and half of the Jewish buildings of the Rynek have been destroyed.
 Fortunately, the rest of the city was spared.
 On September 3rd, Radomsko was physically invaded by the Germans.

-Radomsko was the second ghetto of Poland since December 20th, 1939 (after Piotrkow Trybunalski on October 8th).
-All of a sudden, the Jews got 20′ to pack 2 luggages per person and leave their comfortable homes to go stack in overcrowded rooms in the ghetto.
+Radomsko was the second ghetto of Poland since December 20th, 1939 (after Piotrków Trybunalski on October 8th).
+All of a sudden, the Jews got 20′ to pack 2 luggages per person and leave their comfortable homes to go stack in soon overcrowded rooms in the ghetto.

 All opposition was immediately punished by death.
-So the people resigned themselves to obeying.
+That is why people resigned in obeying.

-18.000 Jews of Radomsko and surroundings have been sent to the extermination camp of Treblinka on October 9th and 12th 1942 and on January 6th 1943 where they have been gassed and reduced to ashes for the sole reason of being Jews (28 Tishri to 2 Heshvan 5703 and 29 Teveth 5703).
+18.000 Jews of Radomsko and surroundings have been sent to the extermination camp of Treblinka on October 9th and 12th 1942 (28 Tishrei and 1 Heshvan 5703) and on January 6th 1943 (29 Teveth 5703) where they have been gassed and reduced to ashes for the sole reason of being Jewish.

 The Umschlagplatz, the Gestapo, the Kommandantur, the Judenrat, the prison, the hospital are also signaled during the visit.
-There is even a plate in honor of our hero of Radomsko, Herszele Grynszpan z”l, who denounced the misfortune made to the Jewish people as early as 1938, by an act of bravery in Paris which will become the pretext for the Kristallnacht, the “crystal night” in Germany .
+There is even a plate in honor of our hero of Radomsko, Herschele Grynszpan z”l, who denounced the misfortune made to the Jewish people as early as November 1938, by an act of bravery in Paris which will become the pretext for the Kristallnacht, the “crystal night”, in Germany .